albertvisser/scripts/readme.rst

 Also in this directory are starters for my own applications that are no more than symlinks to the actual starter in the application dir; as well as short scripts that pass specific arguments to such a symlink.
-These are not included in the repo, but I mention them here to show the type of starter files I use.
+These are not directly included in the repo, but in the form of a script that generates these symplink and invocation.

 **.gitignore**
 **.hgignore**